RafaelGSS/node/doc/contributing/ai-guidelines.md

 every change they propose.
 The answer to "Why is X an improvement?" can never be "I'm not sure.
 The AI did it."

-If AI tools assisted in generating a contribution, that should be acknowledged honestly (e.g., via an `Assisted-by:` tag in the commit metadata) so that reviewers have appropriate context.
+If AI tools assisted in generating a contribution, acknowledge that honestly in the commit metadata using an `Assisted-by:` trailer.
+This applies regardless of how much of the work was AI-generated — the contributor remains the sole author and bears full responsibility for every line.

 Pull requests that contain AI-generated code the contributor has not personally understood, tested, and verified waste collaborator time and